eclipse/buildship/docs/pluginbuild/Usage.md

 The contributed task `installTargetPlatform` creates the target platform.
 It does the following:

 1. Downloads an Eclipse SDK in the specified version
-2. Installs the specified features from the specified update sites into the downloaded Eclipse SDK
+2. Installs the specified features defined in the target definition file
 3. Converts all plugins from the downloaded Eclipse SDK into a Maven repository

 Once the 'mavenized' target platform is available, the Gradle build configuration can reference Eclipse plugin dependencies